-My work builds upon artists like Piero della Francesca, Francisco de Goya, Paula Rego, Max Beckmann, Nicole Eisenman, and Dana Schutz—artists who confront social realities through psychological narratives.
+My practice builds upon artists like Piero della Francesca, Francisco de Goya, Paula Rego, Max Beckmann, Nicole Eisenman, and Dana Schutz—artists who confront social realities through psychological narratives.
 I am compelled to draw what I cannot name.
 The focus of my work cycles through self-discovery, struggles to connect, anxiety about our world’s state, and the fragility of existence.

 I think of my pieces as adult fairy tales that capture fleeting moments of what it means to be human in this time and place—stories that reveal truths through metaphor and invite viewers into spaces where the familiar becomes strange, and the personal becomes universal.